-The Missouri Human Rights Act (the Act) prohibits employers from discriminating against individuals because of their religion in hiring, firing, and other terms and conditions of employment.
-It also prohibits landlords and housing providers from discriminating against individuals due to their religion in the rental or sale of housing or the terms, conditions or privileges of tenancy.
+The Missouri Human Rights Act (Act) prohibits employers from discriminating against individuals because of their religion in hiring, firing, and other terms and conditions of employment.
+It also prohibits landlords and housing providers from discriminating against individuals due to their religion in the rental or sale of housing or the terms, conditions, or privileges of tenancy.
 The Act prohibits lenders from discriminating against individuals due to their religion by providing less favorable terms for loans for housing.
-The Act applies to employers with six or more employees, including state and local governments, but does not include corporations and associations 100 percent owned and operated by religious or sectarian groups that require all its employees to be a member of the religion or sect.
-The Act applies to employment agencies, “temp services”, and labor organizations.
+The Act applies to employers with six or more employees, as well as state nd local governments, employment agencies, “temp services,” and labor organizations, but does not include corporations and associations owned or operated by religious or sectarian organizations.
 It also applies to landlords, housing providers, property managers, those selling houses, realtors, and those providing loans for dwellings.
-The Act covers all businesses that offer their goods and services to the general public including local and state governments, and therefore, such entities cannot refuse, withhold from or deny accommodations, advantages, facilities or privileges to any person based on their religion.
+The Act covers all businesses that offer their goods and services to the general public including local and state governments, and therefore, such entities cannot refuse, withhold from or deny accommodations, advantages, facilities, or privileges to any person based on his/her/their their religion.

 Under The Act: